springload/frontend-starter-kit/docs/job-descriptions.md

 - Experience designing user interfaces with a user experience (UX) approach.
 - Experience with programming in ES6/ES2015+ JavaScript.
 - Ability to do basic server administration from the command line.
-- Familiarity with server-side programming stacks (we use Python and Node).
+- Familiarity with server-side programming stacks.
 - Experience with the Django framework, and Wagtail CMS.

 ---